An atlas of K3 surfaces with finite automorphism group: Rank 7 lattices

-The image of the curve $A_{9}$ is a line that is tangent to a branch of the singularity $q$ and that meet the sextic in two other points.
-Both two lines $L_{1},L_{2}$ that are tangent to the two other branches of $q$ are tangent to another point of the sextic.
-The image of $A_{1},A_{2}$ is $L_{1}$ and the image of $A_{4},A_{5}$ is $L_{2}$.
+The image of the curve $A_{9}$ is a line that is tangent to a branch of the singularity $q$ and that meets the sextic in two other points.
+The two lines $L_{1}$, $L_{2}$ that are tangent to the two other branches of $q$ are tangent to another point of the sextic.
+The image of $A_{1}$, $A_{2}$ is $L_{1}$, and the image of $A_{4}$, $A_{5}$ is $L_{2}$.

-\subsection{The lattice $U\oplus\mathbf{A}_{1}^{\oplus2}\oplus\mathbf{A}_{3}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{A}_{1}^{\oplus2}\oplus\mathbf{A}_{3}}$}